-Launched by non-profit Code.org, the Hour of Code is an initiative designed to expose millions of students to programming in a fun, accessible way.
-When the Hour of Code launched last December, nearly 20 million students discovered programming in schools, workplaces, and communities nationwide, as well as online.
-In the online tutorials, students can program games, animations, interactive holiday cards, and more.
-Code.org aims to help 100 million students worldwide try an Hour of Code by the end of 2014.
-We’re expanding upon this momentum by offering the Hour of Code all summer-long—introducing programming to students across all course topics.
+Originally launched by non-profit Code.org, the Hour of Code is an initiative designed to expose millions of students to programming in a fun, accessible way.
+When the Hour of Code first launched in December of 2012, nearly 20 million students discovered programming in schools, workplaces, and communities nationwide, as well as online.
+Since then, hundreds of millions of students have discovered coding via the Code.org tutorials.
+We’re expanding upon this momentum by offering our own special twist on the Hour of Code for the iD Tech community.

 Jobs in computer science are growing at TWICE the national average, despite an extreme shortage of qualified programmers.
 Our mission is to inspire students and prepare them for over 1 million unfilled STEM (Science, Technology, Engineering, and Math) jobs.
-Coupled with our 1-on-1 instruction, the Hour of Code demystifies programming for those who have never been exposed to it.
+Coupled with our 1-on-1 instruction, a mere hour of coding can help demystify programming for those who have never been exposed to it.
 Learning to code is like learning to read, write, or do math—with practice and guidance, anyone can do it.
 In recent years, it has become a vital skill.
 View all iD Tech coding camps.

 "Although only 10 percent of schools teach computer science, even one hour of exposure can be enough to change a student's life, as it did mine.
 In the 21st century, this isn't just a course you study to get a job in software—it's important to learn even if you want to be a nurse, a journalist, an accountant, a lawyer or even a president." -Hadi Partovi, Co-founder, Code.org